How to Make a Great Quick-Reference Guide

 Step 3.
 Choose a template

 Next, select the template you want to use.
-There are plenty of quick-reference guide templates to choose from.
+Choose from plenty of quick-reference guide templates.

 For this example, we chose the Basic 5 Steps Landscape.
 While this particular template is intended as a step-by-step guide, it’s perfect for our use case as well.